-Sixth form and Year 11 - use of personal electronic devices (BYOD)
+Boarding, Sixth Form and Year 11 - use of personal electronic devices (BYOD)

-In the Sixth Form and Year 11, the students can use their personal electronic devices (including but not limited to laptop, netbook, smart phone, ipad, tablet/eReader) for work related reasons in lessons in agreement with the teacher, in their common rooms or in the Friends'cafe.
-The 'Thornton wifi' network must be used to sign in; this network is filtered at all times.
-Any attempt to bypass the network is strictly prohibited and will result in confiscation of the device.
+Boarding, Sixth Form Year 11 students and those students who have laptops identified as their normal way of working can use their personal electronic devices (including but not limited to laptop, netbook, smart phone, iPad, tablet/eReader) for work related reasons in lessons in agreement with the teacher, in their common rooms or in the Friends' Cafe.
+The 'Thornton Wi-Fi' network must be used to sign in; this network is monitored and filtered at all times.
+Any attempt to bypass the network, including the use of Virtual Private Networks (VPN's) or Proxies is strictly prohibited and will result in confiscation of the device.
+All BYOD devices are to be registered with the IT Manager before use in line with the BYOD Policy (Appendix 3).
 All students must follow the acceptable usage instructions as detailed below.